katonage/pluvianus/README.md

 ## TODO / Next
 * add pluvianus distribution to pypi...
 * displaying all component's temporal curves together (gray), mouse click event on that to select component
-* Movement correction of raw files from OnACID pipeline
+* optionaly synchronize axis of spatial widgets
 ## Future plans / Expertise wanted
 * Support of 3D data
 * Edit parameters of the compute menu options